-How to Avoid Decision Fatigue While Traveling
+How to Avoid Overstimulation While Traveling

 I remember the moment my trip stopped feeling like freedom and started to feel like an endless menu of tiny choices.
 The carnival of options—what